simasch/simon/README.md

     </group>
 </hosts>
 ```

-The result is either JSON or XML when accessing [http://localhost:4567/check](http://localhost:4567/check) or a simple web page on [http://localhost:4567/check](http://localhost:4567/check)
+## Run

 To start it use

 ```
 java -jar simon-0.0.1-SNAPSHOT.jar myhosts.xml
 ```

+## View

+The result is either JSON or XML when accessing [http://localhost:4567/check](http://localhost:4567/check) or a simple web page on [http://localhost:4567/check](http://localhost:4567/check)